 Rather than more passive activities, such as pushing out paid social advertising, these events can help your brand actively spark interest in people who may not have shown any previously.

-What can online events accomplish in terms of employer branding?
+what can online events accomplish in terms of employer branding?

 Hosting an informative event - for example, a Q&A with both passive and active candidates - allows businesses to gauge candidate opinion and establish what it is that potential applicants want to know about businesses before they apply.

 LinkedIn’s 2016 Global Talent Trends report found that the biggest obstacle for job seekers when looking to change jobs is that they don’t have enough information about companies.
-Finding out what they want to know will provide you with insights that many other businesses won’t have, giving you an advantage when it comes to crafting your employer brand.
+Finding out what they want to know will provide you with insights that many other businesses won’t have, giving you an advantage when it comes to crafting your employer's brand.

 Hosting an online networking or information event can help you target job seekers who are serious about applying.
-At a careers fair or other event, multiple companies are present but hosting your own event means your organization is the only focus.
+At a careers fair or other events, multiple companies are present but hosting your own event means your organization is the only focus.

-The advantages of online recruitment events
+the advantages of online recruitment events

 It can also provide you with the opportunity to engage candidates upfront, letting you reduce your time to hire and improve the quality of hire by evaluating who has the right skills and fast-tracking their applications.

-It also provides you with the opportunity to engage with younger candidates in an environment they’re comfortable in.
+It also provides you with the opportunity to engage with younger candidates in an environment they’re comfortable.
 Millennials are the biggest adopters of technology, so using it as a tool to communicate with them can help put them at ease.
 This then allows them to focus on highlighting their skills, rather than letting their nerves overwhelm them.

 Often, businesses getting involved in careers fairs or other recruitment events struggle to find people willing to give up their time - especially as it can run into full days.
 Hosting an online event, however, means workers can stay at their desks and not have to spend more than a few hours away from work.

 With the help of Randstad Innovation Fund participant Brazen, the university saw the benefit of saving time and money by hosting the event virtually.

-How to make the most of online recruitment events
+how to make the most of online recruitment events

 Businesses can also use online events to show off their company culture.
 Use your opportunity to demonstrate the personality your business has - post links to your blog and social media accounts or consider a video tour of your office or one featuring a day in the life of one of your employees, as LinkedIn suggests.
 Show job seekers your business’ personality - it will help them work out if it aligns with their own.

 In addition, candidates want to hear from the hiring manager.
-In its ‘Inside the Mind of Today’s Candidate’ report, LinkedIn found that 56 percent of professionals are more likely to respond to hiring managers than other participants in the recruitment process.
+In its ‘Inside the Mind of Today’s Candidate’ report, LinkedIn found that 56 per cent of professionals are more likely to respond to hiring managers than other participants in the recruitment process.
 Use this information wisely and ensure your hiring managers are present during online events to give your engagement levels a boost.